atonizzo/cortexforth/doc/cortexforth.md

 register has its LSb set (ARM Thumb bit).

 The second instruction, `add IPP, lr, #1` is a bit tricky.
-The header of each word makes sure that the `blx r8` instruction that implements ENTER will be on a word boundary by padding the ASCII name with 0s when needed.
-The `blx r8` assembler instruction itself is 2 bytes long and is followed by 2 bytes at 0 to reach the next word boundary.
-When the instruction is executed the content of the `lr` register will have its bit 0 set (ARM Thumb bit), so it will not be pointing to the byte immediately following the `blx r8` instruction but rather to the one past it.
+The header of each word makes sure that the `BLX R7` instruction that implements ENTER will be on a word boundary by padding the ASCII name with 0s when needed.
+The `BLX R7` assembler instruction itself is 2 bytes long and is followed by 2 bytes at 0 to reach the next word boundary.
+When the instruction is executed the content of the `lr` register will have its bit 0 set (ARM Thumb bit), so it will not be pointing to the byte immediately following the `BLX R7` instruction but rather to the one past it.
 By adding 1 to the `lr` register at this stage we effectively achieve two goals:

 - Clear the Thumb bit